-Robert B. Lamkin of Sudbury MA has been informally appointed as the Personal Representative of the estate to serve without surety on the bond.
+Robert B. Lamkin of Sudbury MA to serve without surety on the bond.

 The estate is being administered under informal procedure by the Personal Representative under the Massachusetts Uniform Probate Code without supervision by the Court.
-Inventory and accounts are not required to be filed with the Court, but interested parties are entitled to notice regarding the administration from the Personal Representative and can peti-tion the Court in a own motor relation to tion the Court in any matter relating to the estate, including distribution of assets and expenses of administration.
-Interested parties are entitled to peti-Interested parties are entitled to pet-tion the Court to institute formal pro-ceedings and to obtain orders termi-nating or restricting the powers of Personal Representatives appointed under informal procedure.
+Inventory and accounts are not required to be filed with the Court, but interested parties are entitled to notice regarding the administration from the Personal Representative and can petition the Court is only motter relation to tion the Court in any matter relating to the estate, including distribution of assets and expenses of administration.
+Interested parties are entitled to peti-Interested parties are entitled to peti-tion the Court to institute formal pro-ceedings and to obtain orders termi-nating or restricting the powers of Personal Representatives appointed under informal procedure.
 A copy of the Petition and Will, if any, can be obtained from the Petitioner.